-The triumph of including sexual orientation in the interim Constitution motivated many South African lesbian and gay activists to create in 1994 the National Coalition for Gay and Lesbian Equality (NCGLE).
-Formed by 78 groups, the NCGLE based its tactics on the successful examples of single-issue mobilisations such as the End Conscription Campaign in the 1980s and the first pro-gay lobby of Law Reform in the 1960s.
-The main aim was to concentrate all efforts in one single demand: to maintain the term 'sexual orientation' in the final version of the Constitution.
+The triumph of including sexual orientation in the interim Constitution motivated many South African lesbian and gay activists to create in 1994 the

+National Coalition for Gay and Lesbian Equality (NCGLE).
+Formed by 78 groups, the NCGLE based its tactics on the successful examples of single-issue mobilisations such as the End Conscription Campaign (ECC)2 in the 1980s and the first pro-gay lobby of Law Reform in the 1960s.
+The main aim was to concentrate all efforts in one single demand: to maintain the concept 'sexual orientation' in the final version of the Constitution.

 The work of the gay professor and lawyer Edwin Cameron was fundamental in delineating the strategies put in place by NCGLE.
-In a workshop organised in 1991 by GLOW and in his inaugural lecture in Wits University in 1992 entitled 'Sexual orientation and the constitution: a test case for human rights' (Cameron 1992; 1993), Cameron elaborated the importance of protecting the rights of lesbian and gay people in the new constitution.
+In a workshop organised in 1991 by GLOW,3 and in his inaugural lecture in Wits University in 1992 entitled 'Sexual orientation and the constitution: a test case for human rights' (Cameron 1992; 1993), Cameron elaborated the importance of protecting the rights of lesbian and gay people in the new constitution.
 Based on both works, lesbian and gays activists drafted the strategy to advocate equality in the political and legal arenas.
 The strategy would later become known as the 'shopping list' (Berger 2008).
-The list consisted of the main demands of lesbian and gay people, ranked from the more consensual and easier to accomplish ones (equal consenting ages for homosexual and heterosexuals, abolishing antisodomy laws), followed by the more controversial ones (adoption and marriage by same-sex couples).
+It consisted of the main demands of lesbian and gay people, ranked from the more consensual and easier to accomplish ones (equal consenting ages for homosexual and heterosexuals, abolishing antisodomy laws), followed by the more controversial ones (adoption and marriage by same-sex couples).

-The role of the NCGLE was to coordinate the lobby for equality in the Constitutional Assembly, to such an extent as it would strengthen the political action of the poorly organised and fragmented lesbian and gay community.
+The role of the NCGLE was to coordinate the lobby for equality in the Constitutional Assembly, to such an extent that it would strengthen the political action of the poorly organised and fragmented lesbian and gay community.
 The idea was to collect the support of as many allies as possible and avoid any backlash from conservative groups.
-In a report published in 1995 entitled 'We must claim our citizenship!', there was a tension between the need to mobilise the grassroots of gay and lesbian communities on one side and on the other side, the recognition of the hostile environment for lesbians and gays in South Africa (NCGLE Executive Committee 1995).
-Before the document was elaborated, NCGLE commissioned a national survey to find out about
+In a report published in 1995 entitled 'We must claim our citizenship!', there was a tension between the need to mobilise the grassroots of gay and lesbian communities, on one side, and on the other, the recognition of the hostile environment for lesbians and gays in South Africa (NCGLE Executive Committee 1995).
+Before the document was elaborated, NCGLE commissioned a national survey to find out about the acceptability of homosexuality in South Africa.
+The results, which were never released, showed the deep and widespread rejection of homosexuality among South Africans (Hoad et al. 2005).
+This confirmed some NCGLE members' suspicions that the organisation was not going to resist a backlash from conservative groups.
+Thus, instead of demanding public hearings to discuss the inclusion of sexual

-- 3 The End Conscription Campaign (ECC) was a group formed in 1983 in protest against the conscription of all white South African men into military service in the South African Defence Force (SADF).
+- 2 The ECC was a group formed in 1983 in protest against the conscription of all white South African men into military service in the South African Defence Force (SADF).
 The group rose against South African intervention in Angola and the enforcement of apartheid policies in black townships.
-ECC members refused to join the security forces based in the 'conscientious objection' clause set in the Military legislation.
-The group joined the UDF in the struggle against apartheid in 1985 and therefore was banned by the NP government in 1988 (Hoad, Martin and Reid 2005). - 4 Cameron, E. 'Presentation to GLOW and Society for Homosexual on Campus (SHOC) workshop', 16 March 1991 (Hoad, Martin and Reid 2005).
+ECC members refused to join the security forces based in the 'conscientious objection' clause set in the military legislation.
+The group joined the UDF in the struggle against apartheid in 1985 and was therefore banned by the NP government in 1988 (Hoad et al. 2005). - 3 Cameron, E. 'Presentation to GLOW and Society for Homosexual on Campus (SHOC) workshop', 16 March 1991 (Hoad et al. 2005).